-Housing Quality Magazine: Empowering tenants without driveways to embrace EV ownership
+Housing Quality (HQN) Magazine: Empowering tenants without driveways to embrace EV ownership

 As the UK accelerates its journey towards a low-carbon future, electric vehicles are becoming an integral part of the shift to sustainable transport.
 Yet, one significant barrier remains for many households – a lack of access to private driveways for convenient charging.